 This measure has been an area of focus for decades and multiple studies over that time have shown that timely action leads to better outcomes for patients.

 Unsurprisingly, the progress hospitals made on this measure was hit hard recently because of the COVID-19 pandemic.
 One study showed an ~8 fold increase in hospital mortality for STEMI patients in 2021.
 So, the work we must do to improve this measure performance must continue.

-In the meantime, it’s still good review the eCQM specification (located here) and get familiar with what you will need to map but here is the high-level summary to get you started.
+You can review the eCQM specification (located here) and get familiar with what you will need to map but here is the high-level summary to get you started.